Money-Mate-SWE/MoneyMate/README.md

 ### Open in Your IDE
 - Open your favorite IDE (Integrated Development Environment).
 - Load the cloned repository into your IDE.
+- For the rest of commands after this you can use terminal from your IDE.

 ### Make Sure You Are in the `master` Branch
 1. Ensure you are in the `master` branch by running: